About Autologous Cell Therapy

 Cell Analysis Service

-As part of the Syngenit offering, we offer a cell analysis service, which can also be provided to patients in a report format.
+As part of the Syngenit offering, we may offer a cell analysis service, which can also be provided to patients in a report format.
 If patients request a report, your healthcare professional can explain the readings to you.
 The cell analysis is performed using scientific equipment, including flow-cytometry.
 (Please note: These devices are for research purposes only and not for use in diagnostic procedures)

 Q1.
 How is this cell analysis done?